Skip to Content

-The disease can affect almost any organ of the body.
+The disease can affect almost any organ.
 It most commonly affects the lungs.

 The disease often begins between ages 20 and 40.
 Sarcoidosis is rare in young children.

-Almost all patients have lung or chest symptoms:
+Almost all people affected by sarcoidosis have lung or chest symptoms:

 Nervous system symptoms may include: